 NCMEC has analyzed more than 14,500 attempted child abductions to identify trends and help develop safety tips for families.

 NCMEC operates the CyberTipline, a national mechanism for the public and electronic service providers to report instances of suspected child sexual exploitation.

-In 2016 the CyberTipline received 8.2 million reports, most of which related to:
+In 2017 the CyberTipline received more than 10 million reports, most of which related to:

 - Apparent child sexual abuse images.